Gymnotiformes: Taxonomy

+Gymnotiformes are among the more derived members of Ostariophysi, a lineage of primary freshwater fishes.
+The only known fossils are from the Miocene of Bolivia, about 7 Mya.

-There are currently about 250 valid gymnotiform species in 34 genera and five families, with many additional species yet to be formally described.
+There are currently about 250 valid gymnotiform species in 34 genera and five families, with a number of additional species yet to be formally described.
 The actual number of species in the wild is unknown.
-Gymnotiformes is thought to be the sister group to the Siluriformes from which they diverged in the Cretaceous period (about 120 million years ago).
-The families have traditionally been classified over suborders and superfamilies, However, Eschmeyer's Catalog of Fishes classifies the families in the order as follows:
+Gymnotiformes was hypothesized to be the sister group to the catfishes; however, this is not supported by most genetic data, which instead indicate Gymnotiformes are most closely related to a group including both catfishes and characins.